timofeymukha/libWallModelledLES/README.md

 docs folder and run "doxygen config".
 This will create an html folder that can be read using a browser.

+## Validation cases ##
 In the *tests* folder there is a toy channel flow case that you can try running to make sure that things compiled well.
+No more simulation cases are shipped with the library.
+However, OpenFOAM cases for turbulent channel flow and flow over a backward-facing step can be found using the following DOI: 10.6084/m9.figshare.6790013
+These thus serve both as turtorials for cas set-up and as validation cases.
+Further results obtained using the library can be found in the publications listed below.
+The cases considered in these publication can thus also be used for validation.

 ## Case set-up ##
 Assume that you've already set up a case for the classical wall-resolved LES.
 To convert it to WMLES you need to do the following: